peter-mouland/web-caddy/README.md

 ## Contribution

-BSkyB components depends on collaboration between developers across Sky.
+This project depends on collaboration between developers.
 Contributions of any size are actively encouraged.

 [Read More >](CONTRIBUTING.md)